openstreetmap/iD/data/presets/README.md

 The primary name of the feature type in American English.

-Upon merging with `master`, this is sent to Transifex for translating to other localizations.
+Upon merging with `develop`, this is sent to Transifex for translating to other localizations.
 Changing the name of an existing preset will require it to be re-translated to all localizations.

 This property is required.
 There is no default.